NikolaiGulatz/oauth-token-cache/README.md

 token across several instances (e.g. processes, threads, containers, pods ...) of your application in order to avoid having to issue new tokens too often.

-OAuthTokenCache makes it easy to obtain, refresh and cache OAuth 2.0 tokens.
+oauth-token-cache makes it easy to obtain, refresh and cache OAuth 2.0 tokens.
 Obtained tokens are stored both in memory and in Redis with a TTL which corresponds to the time to expire of your token.

 ## Quickstart